robertipk/Entrainment/README.md

 In this repo, I included many of the R scripts, tables, and CSV files that I created over the course of the semester.

 For one feature:
-* For that feature, find average value for one participant for entire conversation
+1. For that feature, find average value for one participant for entire conversation
-* Repeat Step 1 for all participants
+2. Repeat Step 1 for all participants
-* Calculate partner_diff and non_partner_diff
+3. Calculate partner_diff and non_partner_diff
-* Run ttests
+4. Run ttests
-* Combine all the methods I wrote in Steps 1-4 into one 'superscript' and repeat for all other features.
+5. Combine Steps 1-4 into one 'superscript' and repeat for all other features.

 # Installation
 I used RStudio